-Amy Tan served as Co-producer and Co-screenwriter with Ron Bass for the film adaptation of The Joy Luck Club.
+Amy Tan served as Co-producer and Co-screenwriter with Ron Bass for the film adaptation of The Joy Luck Club for which they received WGA and BAFTA nominations..
+She is currently working with Bass on a sequel to The Joy Luck Club film.
 She was the Creative Consultant for Sagwa, the Emmy-winning PBS television series for children, which has aired worldwide, including in the UK, Latin America, Hong Kong, China, Taiwan, and Singapore.
 Her story in The New Yorker, “Immortal Heart,” was performed on stages throughout the U.S. and in France.
 Her essays and stories are found in hundreds of anthologies and textbooks, and they are assigned as required reading in many high schools and universities.
+She was profiled in The Boomer List, a PBS American Masters documentary featuring icons of the Baby Boom Generation.
 She appeared as herself in the animated series The Simpsons.
 She performed as narrator with the San Francisco Symphony playing an original score for Sagwa, by composer Nathan Wang.
 Amy Tan has been nominated for the National Book Award, the National Book Critics Circle Award, and the International Orange Prize, and won many awards including the Commonwealth Gold Award.
 In 2019 she received the F. Scott Fitzgerald Award for Achievement in American Literature.

 Amy Tan has lectured internationally at universities, including Stanford, Oxford, Jagiellonian, Beijing, and Georgetown both in Washington, DC and Doha, Qatar.
 She has delivered a TED talk and spoken at the White House, appeared on the popular NPR program Wait Wait…Don’t Tell Me, as well as on Sesame Street on Public Television.
 The National Endowment for the Arts chose The Joy Luck Club for its 2007 Big Read program.